 In "The Last Roundup" there are several shout out to the classic western series Gunsmoke.
 The city of Dodge Junction is named after Dodge City and Cherry Jubilee bares a strong resemblance to brothel owner Miss Kitty.

 The title and the plot of "Filli Vanilli" is in reference to the 90s band Milli Vanilli, who lost their Grammys due to having someone else sing their songs behind the scenes while the two frontmen took credit.

 The Ponytones may also be a Shout-Out to a South African band named The Parlotones.

-The Doctor Hooves◊ has a subtitle "Unblinking", referring to the Doctor Who foe the Weeping Angels and the episode "Blink".
+The Dr. Hooves◊ (aka Time Turner)'s card has a subtitle "Unblinking", referring to the episode "Blink" and, more subtly, the Weeping Angels, which appeared in that episode.note The Weeping Angels are statues which will attack anybody in sight, but are immobile as long as they're being looked at.
+Blinking gives them just enough time to move.
 The flavor text of the card includes an apparent nonsense string of letters, but since has been revealed to be a Sharky’s Vigenère cipher, using the key word "WHO", and translating to "BAD TIMBERWOLF", a play on both the MLP Timberwolf creatures and the Doctor Who arc word "Bad Wolf".

 Narrator: Without them the Grand Galloping Gala would be neither Grand nor Galloping.
 They are The Most Interesting Ponies in the World.
 Pinkie Pie:(in a Spanish accent) I don't always watch tv, but when I do, I prefer My Little Pony: Friendship is Magic.
 Twilight Sparkle: Stay pony, my friends.